-Prior to joining ARU, Rosaline enjoyed a varied and rewarding Occupational Therapy career in a range of hospital and community settings, including National Hospital for Neurology and Neurosurgery, Hertfordshire Partnership NHS Foundation Trust and Cambridge University Hospitals.
-She completed a MSc Rehabilitation Science at Southampton University and went on to develop an independent specialist Occupational Therapy assessment service.
-In that role Rosaline provided regular postgraduate teaching over the last 10 years.
-Rosaline has always enjoyed sharing her passion for Occupational Therapy and the benefits it can bring.
+Prior to joining ARU, Rosaline enjoyed a varied and rewarding occupational therapy career in a range of hospital and community settings, including National Hospital for Neurology and Neurosurgery, Hertfordshire Partnership NHS Foundation Trust, and Cambridge University Hospitals.
+She completed a MSc Rehabilitation Science at Southampton University and went on to develop an independent specialist occupational therapy assessment service.
+In that role Rosaline provided regular postgraduate teaching.
+Rosaline has always enjoyed sharing her passion for occupational therapy and the benefits it can bring.
 Moving into a formal academic role to teach and research further fulfils this aim.

 Rosaline is interested in the prevalence of specific learning differences in higher education, namely developmental coordination disorder (DCD) and the support that can be offered to students.

 There is little research on the lived experience of DCD, also known as dyspraxia, in adulthood.
 Subsequently, there is scant evidence for occupational therapy intervention.
 Therefore, this is also a potential topic for investigation.

 In 2023 Rosaline hopes to commence a PhD to contribute to the knowledge base in developmental coordination disorder, to enhance occupational therapy service provision for service users.
 This research will endeavour to enable service users with developmental coordination disorder, to live with enhanced confidence, happiness, and productivity in their daily occupations.